Lxxrs/Lxxrs/README.md

 ### 🔭 Currently Working On
 - 🐳 Containerizing applications on my Homeserver
 - 🔄 Learning Git
-- 📦 Getting in Touch with Ansible
+- 📦 Getting in touch with Ansible

 ---